hcguersoy/nexus-maven-plugin/README.md

 - upload the artifact into the target repository using the maven-deploy-plugin
 - delete the artifact from the origin repository using the Nexus OSS REST interface

+## Build

+Build the jar file with 'mvn package' and deploy the war file into a Maven repository, either your local one (use mvn install instead of package) or into a repository server using maven CLI or using a CI Server like Jenkins.

 ## Usage

 A very simple example: